zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 == Screenshots ==

 1. Watch as your image library is processed – up to 50 images at a time.
-2. Set automatic smush to resize and optomize every image as it is uploaded.
+2. Set automatic smush to resize and optimize every image as it is uploaded.
 3. Smush will find and optimize images for you.

-== Installation ==

-1. Upload the `wp-smush` plugin to your `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure your desired settings via the `Smush` settings page in dashboard area
-1. Done!

-== Upgrade Notice ==

-Yahoo's Smush.it API is gone forever.
-So WPMU DEV built our own free API that is faster, more reliable, and more powerful.
-Upgrade now!

 == Changelog ==